 If someone tells you how to eat or what you should or shouldn’t eat, do you believe them?
 Why or why not?
 Is any dietary advice ever truly “right”?
 What makes some more convincing than others?
 This course uses the long history of diet and health to investigate the relationship between medical expertise and popular understandings of health.

-Some guiding questions: Why have medical authorities continually redefined what it means to be healthy and to eat a healthy diet?
-How do dietary experts establish their expertise?
+Some guiding questions: How do dietary experts establish their expertise?
+Why have medical authorities continually redefined what it means to be healthy and to eat a healthy diet?
 Why have so many fad diets come into and gone out of fashion?
 What can historical perspectives on topics like GMOs, vitamins, and obesity offer contemporary debates on these issues?

 I will do everything I can do help you learn as much as you’re motivated to learn, and to help you get whatever grade you’re aiming for.
 As much as possible I’ve tried to make the course about everyone thinking together rather than just you memorizing something I say or you read so that you can regurgitate it later.
-If you feel the course structure isn’t facilitating your own success, let’s talk (virtually, of course).
+If you feel the course structure isn’t facilitating your own success, let’s talk (virtually, of course)!

 This page, and the schedule page, have all the instructions and assignments you need for the course.
 Make sure you are VERY FAMILIAR with these two pages.
-We use UNM Learn to manage quizzes, assignment submissions, and the discussion board, but all basic course information is on these two (separate) webpages.
+We use UNM Learn to manage quizzes, assignment submissions, and the discussion board, but all basic course information is on these two webpages.

-There are no required books or readers for the course; everything is accessible online.
+There are NO REQUIRED BOOKS OR READERS for the course; everything is accessible online.
 However, you will need to accept an invitation to join the course Zotero library to access many of the assigned articles and book chapters.
 See the Tech Tools section above for instructions and links.

 The little equations after the assignment type indicates